Linear maps on k^I, and homomorphic images of infinite direct product algebras: Larger-dimensional

 We get the final assertion by embedding the set $I$ in $k,$ so that the $p^{(c)}$ $(c\in k)$ induce elements of $k^I.$ These will form a $\!\card(k)\!$-tuple of functions, any nontrivial linear combination of which is a function with only finitely many zeroes.
 Under a linear map $g$ from $k^I$ to a vector space $V$ of dimension $<\card(k),$ some nontrivial linear combination $u$ of these $\card(k)$ elements must go to zero, yielding a member of $\ker(g)$ with the asserted property. \end{proof}

-(An alternative way to get around the problem that rational functions have poles is to partition $k$ into two disjoint subsets of equal cardinalities, and use linear combinations of rational functions $1/(t-c)$ with $c$ ranging over one of these sets, to get functions on the other.)
+(An alternative way to get around the problem that rational functions have poles would be to partition $k$ into two disjoint subsets of equal cardinalities, and use linear combinations of rational functions $1/(t-c)$ with $c$ ranging over one of these sets to get functions on the other.)

-For $k$ countable, we see that the above lemma gives no improvement over the result we got using $k[t].$ But in that case, we can improve on Lemma~\ref{L.poly} using a different method.